jasongrimes/fretboardfoundation/_chapters/030-scales/075-diatonic-modes.md

 This is an example of the memory technique "chunking".
-By learning the natural minor mode well, we can then learn other minor modes as
+By learning the natural minor mode well, it becomes one "chunk".
+We can then learn other minor modes as
 "minor with one difference",
-essentially using two "chunks" in memory (Phrygian is "minor" with "b2") to represent the mode, rather than seven "things" (Phrygian is `1-b2-b3-4-5-b6-b7`).
+essentially holding two "chunks" in memory to define Phrygian ("minor" and "b2"), rather than seven "chunks" (`1-b2-b3-4-5-b6-b7`).

 ### (1) Ionian - major